tychen742/dataSciencePy/syllabus.md

 ### Make-up policy

-Life happens and therefore there is an automatic grace period of 48 hours for the submission of late assignments with no need to request an extension.
+Life surprises us from time to time and therefore there is an automatic grace period of 48 hours for the submission of late assignments with no need to request an extension.
 However, it is highly recommended that you submit assignments on time when possible because assignments build on one another and it can be hard to catch up if you fall behind.
 Reasonable requests for longer extensions will also be granted.
 Assignments turned in after the 48 hour grace period without an extension will be be graded with a 20% penalty.

 ### Assignment policy

 Assignments are due Monday night by 11:59 pm Eastern Time.
 Assignments should be submitted via Canvas.
 This timing allows you to be finished with one week's material before starting the next week's material.

 ### Course Technology